Mon - Sun: 24 hours.

 Evidence To Support An Ankle Injury Claim

-• Photographs of the accident scene.
+• Photographs.
 Where possible, these should contain the root cause of the accident and be taken before anything is moved.

-• Medical reports showing the extent of your ankle injury/injuries.
+• Medical reports.
+These show the extent of your ankle injury/injuries.
 Therefore, you should have your ankle assessed and treated at a minor injuries unit or an A&E department.

-• Accident reports confirming details of where, when and how the accident happened.
+• Accident reports.
+These should confirm details of where, when, and how the accident happened.
 By law, companies and employers must log all accidents.
-By law, you are allowed a copy of the report relating to your accident.
+You can also request copies of the report relating to your accident.

 • CCTV recordings.
-If the cause of you hurting your ankle was captured on CCTV or dashcams, ask the owner if they could give you a copy of what was recorded.
+If the cause of your broken ankle was captured on CCTV or dash cams, ask the owner for a copy of the recording.

-• Witness statements from anybody else who saw the cause of your injured ankle.
-This may be arranged by your solicitor if needed, therefore, make a note of any witness’s contact details.
+• Witness statements.
+Ask for a statement from anybody else who saw the cause of your injured ankle.
+This may be arranged by your solicitor, so make a note of any witness’s contact details.

-• Contact details for anybody else involved.
-It’s important to record the details of the other person or business who caused the accident.
+• Contact details.
+It’s important to record the details of the other person or business that caused the accident.
 This will give your solicitor a way of filing your claim.

-• A personal diary or journal detailing your experiences, symptoms, pain levels, and limitations resulting from your ankle injury to demonstrate the impact of the injury on your daily life
+• A personal diary or journal.
+This can show your experiences, symptoms, pain levels, and limitations resulting from your ankle injury to demonstrate the impact of the injury on your daily life

 When you’re ready to start your ankle injury compensation claim, our team will assess your evidence with you and let you know if anything else is needed.